nekevss/nekevss.github.io/blog/maybe-i-was-wrong.md

 And so, I guess I'm a convert.

 Yes, I can actually see myself using Next.js again.
-Hell, it may even be my go to for the forseeable future.
+It may even be my go to for the forseeable future.

 Do I think it's perfect?
 No, and I'll keep looking out for something else.

-Maybe, Solid's ecosystem will get better or this project wasn't well suited towards its strengths.
+Maybe, Solid's ecosystem will get better or this project wasn't well suited towards Solid's strengths (skill issue is also on the table).

 Maybe, I'll try Svelte and it's will make me want to never touch React again like Tailwind has made me never want to touch Sass again.